248.AI

 Grayscale as a Positioning Statement

 Choosing no hue in a category drowning in gradients is itself a statement.
 It signals confidence — the brand doesn't need color to be interesting.
 It rewards attention — the viewer's eye is drawn to structure and rhythm instead of surface.
 And it ages well — a brand without a trendy accent color doesn't date itself.
-Grayscale became the loudest thing the brand could do, precisely because everything else is quiet.

 Type-Only, No Imagery

-Logo System as Modular Set, Not Single Mark
+Logo System as Modular Set

 Applied Execution: Website